Chia-Network/clvm_rs/docs/compressed-serialization.md

 sub-trees).

 We keep popping operations off of the op-stack until it's empty.
-We take the following actions dependin on the operation:
+We take the following actions depending on the operation:

 - `Traverse`, inspect the next byte of the input stream.
 If it's a pair (`0xff`) we push `Cons`, `Traverse`, `Traverse` onto the operations stack.
 If it's an